Canon T2i vs Sony RX0 II

 It is notable that the T2i has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T2i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T2i and RX0 II can be found, respectively, in the Canon T2i Manual (free pdf) or the online Sony RX0 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon T2i or the Sony RX0 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.